huggingface/text-generation-inference/docs/source/installation_amd.md

 ## Unsupported features

-The following features are currently not supported in the ROCm version of TGI, and the supported may be extended in the future:
+The following features are currently not supported in the ROCm version of TGI, and the support may be extended in the future:
 * Loading [AWQ](https://huggingface.co/docs/transformers/quantization#awq) checkpoints.
 * Kernel for sliding window attention (Mistral)